AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 >
 >You can only import a package if you have permission to access the objects.

-For this example, we will go through the process of importing a schema that has been created and adding it to a package.
+This example documents the process of importing a schema that has been created and adding it to a package.
 You can use the same process to import other objects, for example, datasets, journey, and many more.

 ### Add object to a new package